bsiepe/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in Psychological Methods with a background in Economics and Psychology.
 In my methodological work, I am interested in Time Series Analysis, Network Science, and Bayesian Statistics.
 I like to apply these methods to learn more about depression and ways in which passive sensor data can help us to better understand mental disorders.
 {style="text-align: justify;"}

-To learn more about my publication and talks, download my CV above.
+To learn more about my publications and talks, download my CV above.
 {style="text-align: justify;"}